Chuvard/Anomaly_Detection_Simple/README.md

-# Anomaly_Detection
+# Anomaly_Detection_Simple

-### Project's Title: Anomaly Detection
+### Project's Title: Anomaly Detection Simple

 ### Project Description (Problem Statement):
 - We will implement an anomaly detection algorithm to detect anomalous behavior in server computers.

-- We will use a Gaussian model to detect anomalous examples in our dataset.
+- We will use a Gaussian distribution to detect anomalous examples in our dataset.

 ### Table of Contents: